hoc081098/solivagant/README.md

   override fun onCreate(savedInstanceState: Bundle) {
     super.onCreate()

-    // navigator can be retrieved from the DI container, such as Koin, Dagger Hilt, etc.
+    // navigator can be retrieved from the DI container, such as Koin, Dagger Hilt, etc... setContent {

-    setContent {
-      MyAwesomeApp(
-        navigator = navigator
-      )
+      MyAwesomeApp()
     }
   }
 }